cardano-foundation/cf-identity-wallet/README.md

 ## End-to-End (E2E) Testing
 You can gain additional insights into end-to-end testing by visiting the provided [link](docs/Testing.md).

-## Data migration guide

-**Method 1: Direct SQL Statements**: This method involves writing raw SQL statements in a file with the suffix `_sql.ts`, which should just be the initial setup.
-**Method 2: TypeScript Functions Returning SQL Statements and Parameters**: This method involves writing TypeScript functions that return SQL statements and their parameters.

-All migration files should be written in the `migration` directory and will apply the necessary updates when the application starts.

 # Contributing

 All contributions are welcome!
 Please feel free to open a new thread on the issue tracker or submit a new pull request.